 We will manage the water resources available to us more efficiently, reducing any potential impacts on the environment and enhance our ability to cope with different types of weather and climatic events, such as severe drought.
 Under our Plan for our Southeast region we are able to do this mainly based on our demand management activities, plus extension of our supply arrangements with our neighbouring water companies.
-Some licence changes and infrastructure schemes are required to improve smaller supply and enables us and enables us to address needs during periods of peak demand.
+Some licence changes and infrastructure schemes are required to improve smaller supply options and enable us to address needs during periods of peak demand.